medical IDs for anaphylaxis and EpiPen use

 Medical IDs for Anaphylaxis and EpiPen Use

-The confidence to live with the risk of anaphylaxis and EpiPen use
+The confidence to live with allergies

 When an allergic reaction becomes severe, a person is experiencing anaphylaxis.
 This kind of life-threatening allergic reaction is related to certain chemicals in the body being released in large amounts in response to an allergen.